brunodleite/brunodleite/README.md

 👋 Hello there!
-My name is Bruno, I'm industrial engineering, data engineering student and data science student.
+My name is Bruno, I'm industrial engineering and data science student.

 👀 I’m interested in analysing problems and looking for solutions solve them!